microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 ## Setting up the Jenkins VM

 1. To configure Jenkins, the Jenkins VM image available on the Azure Marketplace will be used.
 This will install the latest stable Jenkins version on an Ubuntu Linux VM along with the tools and plugins configured to work with the Azure.
 Click on the **Deploy to Azure** button below to get started.
+Note: After clickign creat, choose Password as the Authentication Type.
+Make note of the username and password.

    [![Jenkins Configuration](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/azure-oss.jenkinsjenkins){:target="_blank"}

-1. Once the Jenkins VM is provisioned, select the **Connect** button and make a note of the `username` and the `ip address`.
+1. Once the Jenkins VM is provisioned, navigate to the VM's overview page and make a note of the `public IP address`.
 This information will be required to connect to the Jenkins VM from ***Putty***

    <img class="myImg" src="images/vmconnect_ssh1.png" alt="Connecting to the virtual machine" />